Why define your core values?

 Our core values often remain in the unconscious and direct our actions from there, but once we become aware of them it becomes a lot easier to align what we think, say and do.

 Defining our core values also helps to give us consistency in our lives, and an anchor to come back to whenever we feel things are somewhat off.

-I originally wrote this article for people learning about web design and branding, so feel free to use it for that as well.
+I originally wrote this article for people learning about web design and branding in 2021, so feel free to use it for that as well.
 The usefulness, however, goes way beyond branding.

 Knowing our core values and using them in our work is beneficial, when it comes to creating a personal brand because it allows and reminds us to stay true to ourselves and consistent, especially when it comes to such things as marketing.